-All undergraduates must complete the SAGES program and physical education requirement, in addition to school-specific general education requirements based on the school of his or her major.
+All undergraduates at Case Western Reserve must complete the SAGES program and the physical education requirement, in addition to school-specific general education requirements based on the school of his or her major.

 The SAGES program

 The First Seminar (four credit-hours, to be taken in the first semester of enrollment): The First Seminar focuses on the development of critical thinking and communication skills through the use of a variety of approaches, media, and perspectives to explore the human mind and the nature of inquiry.
 This course is designed to strengthen writing and analytical skills, while building a foundation in ethics, information literacy, and cultural diversity.